storygrapher/storygrapher.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

 Hello!
 I am a scientist and engineer pursuing interdisciplinary research in biophysics, soft matter, composite materials, and complex systems.
-A common thread in my research is looking for the relation between the geometry and associated physics- especially of air/ hydrofoils, flexible structures, architectured materials and (micro)fluidic systems.
+A common thread in my research is looking for the relation between geometry (at smaller and smaller scales) and the associated physics- especially of air/ hydrofoils, flexible structures, architectured materials and (micro)fluidic systems.
 I aim to develop technologies and tools to aid the study of the natural world around us, for the engineering of biology and to build solutions to unmet societal needs.

+*(Building this sit a few kilobytes at a time!
+On the journey to completeness)*